Lasting Power of Attorney

-As you get older, you may wish to think about what will happen if you become unable to manage your own finances.
+As you get older, you may wish to think about what will happen if you become unable to manage your own finances or make decisions about your health & welfare.

 Without a Lasting Power of Attorney (LPA) the Court of Protection will appoint a Deputy to manage your affairs for you, who may not be aware of your personal circumstances and in addition there will probably be significant legal fees to pay.